aquova/chip8-book/src/wasm.md

 }
 ```

-This should look very similar to what we did for our `desktop` frontend, minus the SDL specific stuff, so I'll only briefly mention it.
+This should look very similar to what we did for our `desktop` frontend.
 We tick several times before clearing the canvas and telling our `EmuWasm` object to draw the current frame to our canvas.
 Here is where we tell our window that we would like to render a frame, and we also save its ID for if we need to cancel it above.
 The `requestAnimationFrame` will wait to ensure 60 FPS performance, and then restart our `mainloop` when it is time, beginning the process all over again.

 ## Compiling our WebAssembly binary